SmartBear/readyapi4j/modules/cucumber/README.md

 generated json recipe files to the specified folder before sending them to the TestServer, for example allowing you to import them into Ready API for load-testing/monitoring/etc.

-### Configuring Ready!
-API TestServer access
+### Configuring ReadyAPI TestServer access

-The included [Cucumber StepDefs](modules/stepdefs/src/main/java/io/swagger/assert4j/cucumber/RestStepDefs.java) build and execute test recipes agains the Ready!
-API TestServer using the [assert4j-testserver](../../modules/testserver) library, by default they will submit recipes to the publicly available TestServer at http://testserver.readyapi.io.
+The included [Cucumber StepDefs](modules/stepdefs/src/main/java/io/swagger/assert4j/cucumber/RestStepDefs.java) build and execute test recipes agains the ReadyAPI TestServer using the [assert4j-testserver](../../modules/testserver) library, by default they will submit recipes to the publicly available TestServer at http://testserver.readyapi.io.
 If you want to run against your own TestServer instance to be able to access internal APIs or not run into